DioxusLabs/docsite/docs/en/guide/fetching_data.md

 ## Defining the API

-First we need to create some utilities to fetch data from the hackernews API:
+First we need to create some utilities to fetch data from the hackernews API using [reqwest](https://docs.rs/reqwest/latest/reqwest/index.html):

 ```rust
 {{#include src/doc_examples/hackernews_async.rs:api}}